 That said, it's a good idea to hire a CPA if you have a complex tax situation, such as a high volume of trades or crypto mining activities.
 In addition, you may want to hire a CPA if you're not comfortable preparing your own taxes or want to minimize the odds of running into any IRS issues.

-How to Assess Crypto Knowledge
+How To Assess Crypto Knowledge Of A CPA Tax Preparer

 Most CPAs are familiar enough with tax law to prepare nearly any tax return, including those with crypto transactions.
 The key difference between a crypto savvy and non-crypto savvy accountant will be the ways that they can help you save money on your taxes—both with the current and future returns.